Science Department

 Prerequisite: Concurrent enrollment in Geometry or higher level math course

-Mathematical Physics is a required course option for all incoming 9th graders will focus on three main areas: Physics concepts and applications, Engineering design and Scientific method and analysis.
+Mathematical Physics is a required course option for all incoming 9th graders that will focus on three main areas: Physics concepts and applications, Engineering design and Scientific method and analysis.
 Students will study motion (both linear and some circular), Newton's Laws, energy, and momentum in the first semester and sound, light, waves, electricity and magnetism in the second semester.
 This course will be heavily inquiry-based and incorporate engineering design projects into each concept area, along with laboratory experiments and demonstrations.
 Physics is an acceptable alternative to this course.

 AP Physics C: Electricity and Magnetism